 G-5, A-3 and NATO-7 Domestics: Help Completing IRS Form W-4

 IMPORTANT: HomeWork Solutions specializes in payroll and payroll tax compliance for household employers.
 We cannot assist clients with personal income tax matters per Internal Revenue Service Regulations.
-The following is provided as general background only, and all questions should be directed to professionals licensed to prepare personal income tax returns.
+The following is provided as general background only to assist in completion of the IRS Form W-4, and all questions should be directed to professionals licensed to prepare personal income tax returns.

 HomeWork Solutions provides payroll and tax services to employer’s with domestics working in the US on a G-5, A-3 and NATO-7 Visa.
 These employers and their G-5, A-3 and NATO-7 domestics are often confused about how to properly complete the » IRS Form W-4 to determine withholding status.
 The following are general guidelines that apply to the vast majority of G-5, A-3 and NATO-7 domestics.